-"Theoretically and under the assumptions of linearity and normal distribution of errors in the state dynamics and measurements, as well as in the transformation from radials to totals, the assimilation of radial currents should overperform the assimilation of total currents, since all the information of the totals is included in the radials and the later contain additional information which is not included in the totals.
+"Theoretically and under the assumptions of linearity and normal distribution of errors in the state dynamics and measurements, as well as in the transformation from radials to totals, the assimilation of radial currents should overperform the assimilation of total currents, since all the information of the totals is included in the radialsand the later contain additional information which is not included in the former.
 However, in real-world experiments, these major assumptions are not verified.
 In particular, the model is non-linear, observation error covariances are not Gaussian and certainly not perfectly known and the transformation from radials to totals also involves nonlinearities.
 In the literature, both kinds of observations have been assimilated with satisfactory results."

-The transformation from radial to total observations using a unweighted least-square fitting (Lipa and Barrick 1983) is a non-linear process combining several radial observations to reconstruct each total observation.
-Moreover, the temporal threshold used for radial and total observations to perform the daily mean is different (i.e. 25% for radials and 50% for totals), as we tried to clarify in the text (see below).
+The transformation from radial to total observations is non-linear and it can include different radial observations for each time step.
+The temporal threshold used for radial and total observations to perform the daily mean is also different (i.e. 25% for radials and 50% for totals), as we tried to clarify in the text (see below).

 Concerning the second point, we would like to shortly explain the procedure followed to set the observation errors.
 First, we set a total observation error standard deviation of 0.1 m/s for HFR total observations, which accounts both for instrumental and representativity error.
-This value is consistent with local comparisons against surface currents measurements from a point-wise currentmeter (1.5 m depth) and a downward-looking ADCP (first bin at 5 m depth) carried out by Lana et al., (2016) , which reported a RMSD between 0.07 and 0.12 m/s.
+This value is consistent with local comparisons against surface currents measurements from a point-wise currentmeter (1.5 m depth) and a downward-looking ADCP (first bin at 5 m depth) carried out by Lana et al., (2016), which reported a RMSD between 0.07 and 0.12 m/s.
 This value of 0.1m/s was fixed in our experiments as it yielded to a proper correction of surface currents, without degrading the vertical structure.